Siemens-Healthineers/K2s/addons/updates/README.md

 _Note:_ The above command will only disable updates addon.
 If other addons were enabled while enabling the updates addon, they will not be disabled.

+## Further Information

+If you want to use `argocd admin export` and `argocd admin import` you have to specific the `updates` namespace: e.g. `argocd admin export -n updates`.
+The reason for this is the scoped installtion of ArgoCD to the `updates` namespace

 ## Further Reading
 - [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)